-The Cholesterol Treatment Trialists' (CTT) Collaboration database, established in 1994, includes individual participant data from statin trials with at least 1,000 participants with ≥2 years of follow up.
+The Cholesterol Treatment Trialists' (CTT) Collaboration database, established in 1994, includes individual participant data from statin trials with at least 1,000 participants with ≥ 2 years of follow up.
 In the 2008 CTT meta-analysis of outcomes in over 18,000 people with diabetes from 14 randomised trials of statin therapy, a 1 mmol/L reduction in LDL cholesterol reduced the combined endpoint of CHD death and non-fatal MI by 22%, CVD events by 21%, vascular death by 13% and all-cause death by 9%, with no effect on non-vascular deaths.
-Coronary revascularisation was reduced by 25% and stroke by 21%.58 In the 2008 meta-analysis, the CTT collaborators investigated the impact of renal dysfunction on outcomes.58 Although not seen in all studies, the incidence of CVD events was usually increased in people with eGFR <60 mL/min/1.73 m2 and persistent albuminuria.
-The relative risk reduction in CVD events was stated to be at least equivalent among those with eGFR <60 mL/min/1.73 m2 compared with those with eGFR ≥60 mL/min/1.73 m2, and likewise among those with or without albuminuria.
-In general, given the higher relative risk in those with more overt renal dysfunction, the absolute quantitative benefit was greater where eGFR was <60 mL/min/1.73 m2 or where there was albuminuria.
+Coronary revascularisation was reduced by 25% and stroke by 21%.59 In the 2008 meta-analysis, the CTT collaborators investigated the impact of renal dysfunction on outcomes.59 Although not seen in all studies, the incidence of CVD events was usually increased in people with eGFR <60 ml/min/1.73 m2 and persistent albuminuria.
+The relative risk reduction in CVD events was stated to be at least equivalent among those with eGFR <60 ml/min/1.73 m2, and likewise among those with or without albuminuria.
+In general, given the higher relative risk in those with more overt renal dysfunction, the absolute quantitative benefit was greater where eGFR was <60 ml/min/1.73 m2 or where there was albuminuria.

-A further CTT meta-analysis (2016) of data from 28 trials (n=183,419, 35,781 with diabetes), confirmed that statins reduce the risk of a first major vascular event by 21% per mmol/L reduction in LDL cholesterol.68 This time the CTT looked at the risk ratios in sub-divisions of participants stratified by eGFR (≥60, 45-<60, 30-<45, <30 and dialysis).
-Smaller effects were seen as eGFR declined with little evidence of benefit seen in dialysis.68
+A further CTT meta-analysis (2016) of data from 28 trials (n=183,419, 35,781 with diabetes), confirmed that statins reduce the risk of a first major vascular event by 21% per mmol/L reduction in LDL cholesterol.69 This time the CTT looked at the risk ratios in sub-divisions of participants stratified by eGFR (\geq 60, 45-<60, 30-<45, <30 and dialysis).
+Smaller effects were seen as eGFR declined with little evidence of benefit seen in dialysis.69

-A 2014 Cochrane review of statins in people with CKD (not requiring dialysis) found that mortality and major coronary events were reduced by 20%.69
+A 2014 Cochrane review of statins in people with CKD (not requiring dialysis) found that mortality and major coronary events were reduced by 20%.70